Rational Magic: The Science of Changing Our Expectations

 It’s a kind of rational magic.
 One example Robson gives is a Harvard study in which hotel cleaners were shown that their work easily amounted to the amount of recommended physical exercise for good health.
 A month later, researchers found that the cleaners’ fitness had improved with significant changes in blood pressure and weight.
 Incredibly, just a shift in the way they thought about their bodies and their expectations of the exercise they got had physical benefits.

-On the flip side, there was another study in which participants who were told they had a genetic propensity to have trouble with aerobic exercise showed less stamina than their peers, regardless of their actual predispositions.
+On the flip side, there was another study in which participants who were told they had a genetic propensity to have trouble with aerobic exercise found that they had less stamina than their peers, regardless of their actual predispositions.
 And obviously, in the era of social media we are particularly vulnerable to fear marketing and subliminal messages.
 (Last fall, the Wall Street Journal wrote about a spike in young girls presenting with Tourettes-like symptoms after spending a lot of time watching "Tourettes influencers" on TikTok.)

 And the more we hear about the possible adverse effects of a medication, the more likely we are to report experiencing them.
 In clinical trials for the COVID vaccine, more than a third of those who got a placebo instead of the actual vaccine attributed headaches, fever or other effects to a medication they didn’t take.